hilaryzen/MKS22X-MarioKart/README.md

 6/3

-Kayla: mini map
-leaderboard - can compete against self - improve time - scores displayed but organized by times only
+Kayla: I finished the mini map and now users can track their position on the map whenever during the game.
+I also altered the leaderboard so that users can compete against themselves even when there are currently no enemies.
+Players can focus on improving their times. (scores are displayed but the rankings are organized by times only).

 6/4

-Kayla: fixed faulty leaderboard - fixed out of memory error did shapes
+Kayla: fixed faulty leaderboard - fixed out of memory error did shapes - racecar, kart, car